 This isn’t to say you shouldn’t make use of interest earning accounts.
-It just means that you shouldn’t consider them to be a source of “free money” in any serious way.
+It just means that you might not consider them to be a source of “free money” in any serious way.
 So, how else can you get free money using your savings?

-Consolidate your loans and pay down debt: Before you even think about optimizing your savings, it’s important to manage your debt – especially credit card debt.
+Consolidate your loans and pay down debt: It’s important to manage your debt – especially credit card debt.
 If you’re carrying a lot of credit card debt and have a good credit score, consider transferring your balance to a card with zero percent interest so you can pay down debt without accruing additional interest.
 If you have student loans from multiple lenders, consider consolidating them under a single lender with a service like SoFi, at a lower interest rate.

-Invest: With the advent of apps like Stash, Acorns, and Robinhood, investing is accessible to everyone.
-Small-time investors have gotten a lot of news lately for getting rich off of so-called “meme stocks” like GameStop.
-Investing in meme stocks is very risky, and not recommended.
-However, investing in low risk EFTs and shares through these apps can help your money grow significantly over the long-term.
+Invest: With the advent of apps like Stash, Acorns, and Robinhood, investing is more accessible than ever.
+With all the news lately about investors getting rich off of so-called “meme stocks” like GameStop, it can be intriguing to give it a try.
+Investing is a complicated endeavor, so be sure to consult with a trusted financial advisor before putting your money in the market.
+It is possible that investing can help your money grow significantly over the long-term.
 You may even get free money just by signing up, like with Stash’s $5 sign-up bonus.

 Take Advantage of Rewards, Apps, and Sweepstakes

 For some, these ideas for how to get free money may be cumbersome, but for those of you who are super-organized, rewards points, apps, and sweepstakes can be a great way to pull in an extra stream of income in the form of gift cards and free stuff.